abidikshit/Projects/TransLink_Intelligent_Transport_System/README.md

 This project was made possible thanks to the efforts of our talented team members and contributors.
 Special thanks go to:

 * Choe Bui and Jiayi Tao for inputs on functional side.
-* Abhilash Dkshit and Daksh Arora for implementation on Technical side.
+* Abhilash Dikshit and Daksh Arora for implementation on Technical side.

 About The Competition
 ---------------------